oszuidwest/zwfm-babbel/docs/API_REFERENCE.md

 `PUT /station-voices/{id}`

-Update station-voice relationship properties.
+Update station-voice relationship properties with JSON body.
 All fields are optional - only provided fields will be updated.
 When updating station_id or voice_id, the system checks for duplicate combinations.
+Jingle audio file must be uploaded separately via POST /station-voices/{id}/audio.